 Only then did I notice that two of the men were in handcuffs!

 There are several river crossings on the way to Sirena, and they can be dangerous to cross at high tide.
-Not only can the water be up to your neck, but 12 foot (4m) long Crocodiles and agressive Bull Sharks are often found in the rivers feeding on schools of fish.
+Not only can the water be up to your neck, but 12 foot (4m) long Crocodiles and aggressive Bull Sharks are often found in the rivers feeding on schools of fish.

 This is why proper timing of your hike with tidal charts is so important, as I was about to find out.